 Anything Ultra Pasteurized

-So technically, Panda Express many not add MSG to their products, but it doesn’t mean that they don’t use ingredients or other products that may have MSG.
 For example, if one of their sauces uses chicken or beef broth as its base, then it will include a form of MSG.
+And depending on your sensitivities, that might be enough to mess you up.

-I’m not mad at Panda Express, but I consider that a lesson learned that when I see “No MSG Added” doesn’t necessarily mean that there’s no MSG at all.
+I’m not mad at Panda Express, but I consider that a lesson learned that when I see “No MSG Added” (or even “No MSG”) posted in a restaurant doesn’t necessarily always mean that there’s no MSG at all.